Justin Meram: Columbus Crew

 Meram made 31 appearances (28 starts) at left midfield in 2015, scoring six goals and notching five assists.
 He started the home opener against Toronto FC (March 14) and registered the game-winning goal.
 He missed the club's match against New York (March 28) while on international duty with the Iraq National Team, but returned with a start at Vancouver Whitecaps FC (April 8), where he recorded his first assist of the season.
 He scored in consecutive matches following a tally against Philadelphia (April 25).
 Meram recorded his second assist of the season with a helper on Kei Kamara's second goal vs. Seattle (May 9) and earned his third assist via Kei Kamara's eighth-minute goal vs. Chicago (May 22), which was the 500th-ever home regular-season goal in Black & Gold history.
-He started the club's international friendly vs. Valencia CF (May 27) and made his 100th appearance in MLS and for Crew SC with a start at Orlando City SC (May 30).
+He started the club's international friendly vs. Valencia CF (May 27) and made his 100th appearance in MLS and for Crew with a start at Orlando City SC (May 30).
 Meram received his second international call-up of the season from the Iraq National Team and earned his 14th cap by starting the team's friendly at Japan (June 11).
 He recorded assists in back-to-back games for the second time in his career with a helper at Orlando (August 1).
 Once again, Meram received a call-up by Iraq ahead of two 2018 FIFA World Cup qualifiers, scoring his first international goal against Chinese Taipei (September 3) and his second against Thailand (September 8).
 He earned an additional call-up and started for Iraq in a 2018 FIFA World Cup qualifying match at Vietnam (October 8).
-In the 2015 MLS Cup Playoffs, Meram started all five games for Crew SC, scoring the fastest goal in MLS postseason history (nine seconds) in the First Leg against the New York Red Bulls in the Eastern Conference Championship (November 22).
-Meram made a substitute appearance in both Crew SC's 2015 Lamar Hunt U.S. Open Cup Fourth Round contest at Richmond (June 17) and its Round of 16 match at Orlando (June 30).
+In the 2015 MLS Cup Playoffs, Meram started all five games for Crew, scoring the fastest goal in MLS postseason history (nine seconds) in the First Leg against the New York Red Bulls in the Eastern Conference Championship (November 22).
+Meram made a substitute appearance in both Crew's 2015 Lamar Hunt U.S. Open Cup Fourth Round contest at Richmond (June 17) and its Round of 16 match at Orlando (June 30).

 Orlando City

-On January 29, 2018, Orlando City acquired midfielder Justin Meram from Columbus Crew SC in exchange for $1.05 million in allocation money plus a 2019 international roster spot.
-The allocation money breakdown consists of $750,000 in targeted allocation money (TAM) and $300,000 in general allocation money (GAM).
+On January 29, 2018, Orlando City acquired midfielder Justin Meram from Columbus Crew in exchange for $1.05 million in allocation money plus a 2019 international roster spot.
 He made his debut in the season opener against D.C.
 United on March 4 and scored his first goal for Orlando against Atlanta on May 14.
 On August 3, after a difficult spell at Orlando, Meram was traded back to Columbus in return for $750,000 in TAM and a 2019 international roster spot.